Why have I been banned or warned? Why was User X banned? Why wasn't User Y banned?

 Moderation questions often take some time to research and may not be answered right away.

 Moderation of the diaries and comment threads is, whenever possible, left to the community.
-If a diarist or commenter puts up misleading information, the community response should be to correct the facts; if a diarist or commenter engages in trollish or otherwise inflammatory behavior, the community response should be to hide such comments if necessary using troll ratings, and to report any apparently inflammatory or otherwise seemingly inappropriate diaries to a site administrator using the Contact Us form.
+If a diarist or commenter puts up misleading information, the community response should be to correct the facts; if a diarist or commenter engages in trollish or otherwise inflammatory behavior, the community response should be to hide such comments if necessary using troll ratings ["flags" in current terminology -- see section on Recommendations and Flags in Rules of the Road] and to report any apparently inflammatory or otherwise seemingly inappropriate diaries to a site administrator using the Community and Moderation Issues category at Help Desk: http://helpdesk.dailykos.com/discussion/new.
 The valid reasons for giving troll ratings -- thus hiding a comment and all responses to that comment from view by any persons other than "trusted" users -- have been given in long and excruciatingly detailed fashion at the link above: read that for background.

 At some point, however, merely hiding the offensive comments or chastising a diarist is not sufficient.
 If a member of the community insists on repeatedly engaging in irresponsible, hostile, or inflammatory behaviors towards other site users, they may find themselves removed from the site entirely.
 This is known as "banning."